dmulholl/twentyfifteen/readme.md

 * `title`
 * `tagline`

+If a node has an `intro` attribute, this will be shown on index pages;
+otherwise a snippet of text from the node's first paragraph will be used.

-It supports the following includes:
+This theme supports the following includes:

 * `menu`

-  This file should contain a list of links.
+    This file will be used to construct the theme's main menu.
+It should contain a list of links, optionally with nested sub-lists.

+* `footer`

+    This file should contain text or links to be displayed in the site's footer.

 * `sidebar`

     This file can contain a series of H3 headings followed by paragraphs or lists of links.
     Its content is displayed below the site menu.

+* `head`

+    If a `head.html` file is present in the includes folder its content will be included at the end of each page's `<head>` section.
+This file can be used to add custom CSS or JavaScript to a site without directly editing the theme's template files.

-* `footer`
+* `foot`

-  This file should contain text or links to be displayed in the site's footer.
+    If a `foot.html` file is present in the includes folder its content will be included at the end of each page's `<body>` section.
+This file can be used to add custom JavaScript to a site without directly editing the theme's template files.